mlcommons/medperf/cli/medperf/web_ui/tests/e2e_cc/RECIPE_gcp_safety.md

 Which of the two a run uses is the driver's `-a cpu|gpu` — see step 3.

-A separate VM rather than reusing `mpcc-e2e-vm`: the grader pulls roughly 16 GB of weights into the boot disk on first start, and the chest X-ray VM's 100 GB disk is sized for a small CNN.
+A separate VM rather than reusing `mpcc-e2e-vm`: the chest X-ray VM's 100 GB disk is sized for a small CNN and the workload image here carries torch and transformers.
 Delete it in step 11 like the other one.

 Everything else — `mpcc-e2e-model-owner`, `mpcc-e2e-data-owner`,
 `mpcc-e2e-workload`, the three buckets, both keyrings, both pools — is reused